xStarbound/xStarbound/doc/lua/statuscontroller.md

 #### `void` status.setPersistentEffects(`String` effectCategory, `JsonArray` effects)

 Sets the list of effects of the specified effect category.
-Replaces the current list active effects.
+Replaces the current list of active effects.

 ---